Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: The decomposition of Fermat Jacobians

 \section{The decomposition of Fermat Jacobians}

 { }

 Denote by $J_m/\Q$ the Jacobian variety of the hyperelliptic curve $C_m/\Q$ defined by the affine equation $y^2=x^m+1$.
 In this section, we study the factorization of $J_m$ into simple abelian varieties up to isogeny, both over $\Q$ and over its algebraic closure.
 In doing so, we prove \cite[Conjecture 4.5]{Heidi}, which is stated for the twist of $C_m$ given by the affine equation $y^2=x^m-1$.
-We gain some information about the structure of the decomposition from \cite{MR0931215}.
-However \Cref{th:Jm-factorization} below is more precise, in that it gives information about the simplicity of the various factors and their fields of definition.
+Partial information about the structure of the decomposition of $J_m$ is scattered throughout the literature (see for example \cite{MR0931215, MR0491708} or Rohrlich's appendix to \cite{MR0480542}), but \Cref{th:Jm-factorization} below is more precise, in that it gives information about the simplicity of the various factors and their fields of definition.
 We also compute the endomorphism field of $J_m$ for all $m$, see \Cref{th: endomorphism field of Jm complete version}.

 \begin{restatable}{theorem}{Jmfactorization} Denote by $\phi$ the Euler totient function.
 Let $ m $ be a positive integer.
 The abelian variety $ J_m $ admits a canonical factorization up to isogeny over $\Q$ which contains exactly one factor $ X_d $ for each positive divisor $ d $ of $ m $ except $1$ and $2$: